Ticket Deflection: How to Reduce Support Tickets in 2023

 One of the top priorities for any customer support team is to reduce the number of incoming tickets.
 When the number of support tickets is high, it leads to a strain on customer support agents and is frustrating for customers, creating a poor customer experience that can impact contract renewals.

-There are many options if you want to cut the number of support tickets, but one of the most successful is ticket deflection.
+There are many options if you want to cut the number of support tickets, but one of the most successful strategies for this customer support challenge is ticket deflection.

 What Is Ticket Deflection?

 Ticket deflection is a customer self-service model where your customers solve their problems on their own, without the need for contacting the customer support desk.
 Instead, customers can find the answers and information they need via a knowledge base, chatbots, in-app tutorials, and FAQs pages.
 If the customer can get their questions answered, they won’t need to open a ticket – resulting in a reduction of support tickets for organizations.